Simon Business School

 Official exam results only need to be provided to us if you are offered admission or if your scores will expire prior to the start of your program.
 If any of your exam results will expire before the start date of the program to which you are applying, you should provide your official paper scores to us at the time you submit your application, or you will need to retake the exam.

 The TOEFL/IELTS exam is required for all international applicants whose native language is not English.
 This requirement is waived for applicants who meet the following conditions prior to matriculation at Simon:

-Attended three or more years of post-secondary education taught solely in English and received a baccalaureate or master’s degree from a college or university where English was the language of instruction.
+Attended 3 or more academic years (at least 6 semesters/9 quarters/9 trimesters, not including summers) of post-secondary education taught solely in English and received a baccalaureate or master’s degree from a college or university where English was the language of instruction.

 If you qualify for the waiver, in the application enter "0" in place of actual test scores, enter “01/01/1900” in place of an actual test date, and upload a document stating "I meet the TOEFL/IELTS waiver requirements" in place of actual supporting documentation.

 Yes.
 Screenshots of TOEFL/IELTS scores will be accepted as appropriate supporting documentation.
 Upload a full screen shot (including name and address) or scanned copy of your online TOEFL/IELTS score report into the application.

 TOEFL/IELTS scores expire two years from the test date.
 Your application must be submitted prior to the test expiration date.
 If your score will expire shortly after your submission date, have an official score report sent to yourself and our office before the test expiration date.
 ETS and IELTS will not send an official score report after expiration.